Allenstech-Homelab/allenstechio.github.io/_posts/2024-11-06-tf-cloud-proxmox.markdown

 ### Prerequisites

 - Terraform CLI (version 1.1.0+) installed locally (https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)
-- Sign up for a GitHub account and create a new repository (https://github.com)
+- Sign up for a GitHub account and create a new repository [GitHub Link](https://github.com)
 - Clone your repository locally by either using a Git Client or command line.
-I prefer to use VSCode (https://code.visualstudio.com/) If you don't have a terraform repository or are just learning terraform the first time, hashicorp provides an example learning repository you can use. (git clone https://github.com/hashicorp/learn-terraform.git)
+I prefer to use VSCode [VSCode Download Page Link](https://code.visualstudio.com/) If you don't have a terraform repository or are just learning terraform the first time, hashicorp provides an example learning repository you can use. (git clone https://github.com/hashicorp/learn-terraform.git)
-- Sign up for a HCP Terraform Cloud account here (https://app.terraform.io/session)
+- Sign up for a HCP Terraform Cloud account [Link](https://app.terraform.io/session)

 ### Step by Step

 1. Create an Organization in TF Cloud
 2. Create a workspace in TF Cloud
-3. Connect your GitHub to TF Cloud VCS (OAuth - https://developer.hashicorp.com/terraform/cloud-docs/vcs/github)
+3. Connect your GitHub to TF Cloud VCS [Link](https://developer.hashicorp.com/terraform/cloud-docs/vcs/github)
 4. Using a CLI issue the "terraform login" command
 5. A browser will pop-up automatically.
 Enter a token name, click Create API Token, paste the token value in your CLI interface.
 If you need to save the token for any reason, be sure to store it in a secure location.
 If all goes well you should see a "Welcome to HCP Terraform!" message.
 6. Create a credentials variable set in Settings -> Variable Sets -> Create Variable Set.
 I recommend creating a variable set rather than workspace specific variables so that they can be used across different workspaces you create in the future.
 Choose the "apply globally" setting, and when adding your credential variables be sure to choose the environment variable category.
 You will also see a checkbox to mark the variable as sensitive.
 I highly recommend using the sensitive label for any credential related environment variables.
 To save the credential set click "Create variable set"